ArnoldZokas/ot-hapi-request-metrics/README.md

 );

 ```
+### 4) Configure Dashboards
+This plugin increments a counter and sets timing on every request.
+The path of counter and timing are generated based on information collected from plugin configuration, route configuration and request context, e.g.:

+`statsd.counters.partner.prod.sc.sc-partner-01.http-request-in.legacy_api_bridge.get_details-v1.success.get.200`

 ## Configuration
+### Global Configuration
 - **application** - application name (ideally, this should match discovery service type)
 - **environment** - environment (prod, qa or dev)
 - **dataCentre** - ln, sc, pp-sf, etc.

+### Route Configuration
+- **endpoint** - name of the endpoint
+- **version** - version of the endpoint

 ## Release History
 - **v0.0.1** (2015-05-08)